ACCESS-NRI/model-deployment-template/README.md

 * `.spack` must be given a version.
 For example, it will clone the associated `releases/vVERSION` branch of `ACCESS-NRI/spack` if you give it `VERSION`.
 * `.spack-packages` should also have a CalVer-compliant tag as the version.
 See the [associated repo](https://github.com/ACCESS-NRI/spack-packages/tags) for a list of available tags.

+#### In `config/packages.json`

+* `.provenance`: If components of a model are to be kept track of in the release provenance database, their package names must be added to this list.
+They will also be injected into the `spack.modules.tcl.default` section of the manifest.
+* `.injection`: If packages need to be injected automatically in the manifest, their package names must be added to this list.

 #### In `spack.yaml`

 There are a few TODOs for the `spack.yaml`: